Hermann-SW2/picamera/README.rst

 Fork mission statement
 ======================
 This picamera fork only purpose is to eliminate the need for picamera, as well as necessity of a detected Pi camera, for providing HDMI overlay functionality.
-This is simple example of crosshair overlay without any caamera preview window:
+This is simple example of crosshair overlay without any camera preview window:

 .. image:: snapshot.png